Best Podcasts of 2018: November

 Uncover: Escaping NXIVM (CBC)

 After years of disturbing rumors, the bizarre story of NXIVM (pronounced “Nexium”), a multi-level marketing company/self-help group, exploded into the news earlier this year, when founder Keith Raniere, “Smallville” actress Allison Mack, and Seagram’s heiress Clare Bronfman were arrested on charges of sex trafficking and conspiracy to commit forced labor.
 Since then, the salacious details have come so fast and furious it’s hard to keep track of where the story began, let alone understand how a self-improvement organization could have devolved into what’s being called a sex cult.
 The best source for answers is this fascinating, addictive podcast in which former member Sarah Edmondson discusses her journey into the group’s inner circle and her gut-wrenching decision to leave.
 It’s largely thanks to Edmondson’s courage that Raniere and his cohorts will go on trial early next year.
+A vibrant neon sign that reads "welcome to la" with palm trees and stars, symbolizing the glitz and glamour of los angeles nightlife.

 Welcome to LA (KCRW)

 Much like the noir novels of Raymond Chandler, Walter Moseley, and James Ellroy, this richly observed podcast uses Los Angeles as its central character.
 Host David Weinberg plays the role of private eye, trekking from the Pacific coast to the Mojave Desert in pursuit of the dreamers, schemers, and eccentrics that make the City of Angels what it is.
 His subjects include a movie villain fallen on hard times, a musician whose plan to redesign the city began with putting his face on a billboard above Sunset Boulevard, and a gay pornographer who used to be the voice of Ronald McDonald.
 A captivating listen whether you’ve been west of the Mississippi or not, this podcast proves that when it comes to Hollywood, the truth really is stranger than fiction.
+A graphic design for "the rewatchables" podcast with a series of concentric circles creating a hypnotic effect, and the title text overlaid on two rectangular banners.

 The Rewatchables (The Ringer)